Resources for Students

 For school information farther away, consider visiting the National Architectural Accrediting Board (NAAB), www.naab.org, for a full list of accredited schools.

-The AIA New York Chapter has an active Emerging Professional Committee called ENYA.
+Once students have graduated, the AIA New York Chapter has an active Emerging Professional Committee called ENYA.
 They coordinate programs, competitions and have spearheaded a variety of initiatives to help students to transition to jobs and for architectural interns to become Registered Architects.
-Visit their committee home page at www.aiany.org/enya.
+Visit the committee home page at www.aiany.org/enya